Manuel Namora

-Manuel Maria Melo Machado Cerejeira Namora (born 12 February 1998) is a Portuguese professional footballer who plays for Felgueiras 1932 on loan from Boavista as a forward.
+Manuel Maria Melo Machado Cerejeira Namora (born 12 February 1998) is a Portuguese professional footballer who plays as a forward for Primeira Liga club Boavista.

 Club career

 On 23 August 2017, Namora made his professional debut with Braga B in a 2017–18 LigaPro match against Penafiel.

 On 3 September 2019 it was confirmed, that Namora had returned to Rio Ave.
 He was registered for the club's U23-squad.

 On 15 January 2021, Namora made his Primeira Liga debut with Rio Ave in a 1–1 away draw to Sporting CP.

 On 17 August 2021, he signed a three-year contract with Boavista.

+On 15 July 2022, Boavista sent Namora on a season-long loan to Liga 3 side Felgueiras 1932.

+On 8 August 2023, Boavista, again, sent Namora on a season-long loan, this time to Liga Portugal 2 side Leixões.
+On 30 January 2024, after he made just three appearances in all competitions for the Matosinhos-based side, Namora's loan was cancelled and he returned to Boavista.
+Subsequently, he joined Liga 3 club Vianense.

+Personal life

+Namora is the identical twin of the footballer Nuno Namora.